mierdev/codemon/README.md

 Then run the start command above again.

-2. Add data to the database
+2. Add data to the database:
 ```bash
 npm run seed
 ```

-2. Start the server
+2. Start the server:
 ```bash
 npm run devStart
 ```